samandersondotdesign/hw10/project-proposal.md

 # Bailey's Clock

-A dog leash hook that tells a family when the dog was last taken out and what happened.
+A dog leash hook that tells a family when their dog was last taken out and what happened.

 ## Summary

-The hook will feature a two LED strips, one that shows time since last time the dog did #1 and another for the last time she went #2.
+The hook will feature a two LED strips.
+One that shows the time since the dog did #1 and another for the last time she went #2.
+Each illumated LED would represent 1 hour that has passed.
+As time passes, the lights turn from white to yellow to red.
+If it has been 4 hours or under since she last did 1 or 2, the lights will be green.
+4-6 hours will be yellow, and 6-10 as red.
+Under each strip is a button that resets the time for that strip.

 This dog leash hook will be put on the wall near the door.
 Because it's being displayed in the home, it should have a pleasant appearance.
-Here, write a few paragraphs (half a page?) or so describing the goals of your project.

-Include a discussion how it will be interactive or responsive to the environment.
+I considered having a sensor detect whether or not the leash is present, to automatically reset the time, but with the butt buttons I for 1 and 2, I do not need to know whether the leash is there.

 ## Component Parts